 The Pediatric Center has partnered with The University of Maryland Center for Vaccine Development for over 25 years to evaluate new, improved and combination vaccines.
 In fact, many of the best licensed vaccines for protecting children's health were tested right here.
 Our research nurse, Nancy Wymer RN, has worked at the Frederick site since 1992.
 She can be contacted at 301-662-2051 or at email@example.com.

-Evaluate the Safety and Effectiveness of GlaxoSmithKline Biologicals' MMR vaccine when given with routine childhood vaccinations
+Evaluate the Safety and Effectiveness of GlaxoSmithKline Biologicals' MMR vaccine compared with Merck's MMR vaccine

 What we've done:

 The Pediatric Center of Frederick and the University of Maryland CVD have helped to evaluate many vaccines which are now licensed, including: